IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-Files_content.md

 This chapter will show you how to explore the data in those files.
 The tools we’ll use are fairly simple, but are solid building blocks.

-First thing, go to the `data` repository with the `cd` command seen in the previous session:
+First thing, go to the `data` directory with the `cd` command seen in the previous session:

 ``` bash
 cd data